Robert Charnock: Career

-Almost alone among the fellows he was not driven out in November 1687, and he became dean and then vice-president of the college under the new regime, but was expelled in October 1688.
 Residing at the court of the Stuarts in France, or conspiring in England, Charnock and Sir George Barclay appear to have arranged the details of the unsuccessful attempt to kill William III near Turnham Green in February 1696.
-It was Charnock whom the Jacobites deputed to go see King James and ask for 10,000 French troops.
-This was refused as the troops were needed by the French on account of tensions with William III in the Low Countries.
-Barclay escaped, but Charnock was arrested, tried and found guilty, and hanged on 18 March 1696.
+It was Charnock whom the Jacobites sent to seek an audience with King James and ask for 10,000 French troops.
+The demand was refused as the troops were needed by the French on account of tensions with William III in the Low Countries.
+Barclay escaped, but Charnock was arrested, tried and found guilty.
+He was hanged on 18 March 1696.

 The Tower of London Armoury in the White Tower has a blunderbuss labelled as belonging to Robert Charnock with which he intended to shoot King William III.